cdklabs/cdk-atmosphere-service/docs/operator-runbook.md

 # 🦺 Operator Runbook

-> This document aims at helping operators navigate a CDK Atmosphere service deployment to diagnose (and where possible, solve) problems.
+> This document aims at helping operators navigate a CDK Atmosphere service deployment
-> The table of contents of this file should always allow an operator to directly jump to the relevant article.
+> to diagnose (and where possible, solve) problems.
+As much as possible, articles should be
-> As much as possible, articles should be self-contained, to reduce the need for cross-referencing documents.
+> self-contained, to reduce the need for cross-referencing documents.

 ## 🚨 Alarms